return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/rcar-du/rcar_du_crtc_h.rst

 index
     CRTC software and hardware index

-started
+initialized
-    whether the CRTC has been started and is running
+    whether the CRTC has been initialized and clocks enabled

+vblank_enable
+    whether vblank events are enabled on this CRTC

 event
     event to post when the pending page flip completes

 flip_wait
     wait queue used to signal page flip completion

+vblank_lock
+    protects vblank_wait and vblank_count

+vblank_wait
+    wait queue used to signal vertical blanking

+vblank_count
+    number of vertical blanking interrupts to wait for

 outputs
     bitmask of the outputs (enum rcar_du_output) driven by this CRTC